ehrrsn7/procedural-programming/cpp/Procedural Programming/ProceduralProgramming Unit 1/output.md

 Answer:
 yards $==$ $\qquad$

-Please see page 49 for a bint.
+Please see page 49 for a hint.

 # Problem 5